gavinlyonsrepo/ST7789_TFT_RPI/README.md

 The Main.cpp file contains tests showing library functions.
 A bitmap data file contains data for bi-color bitmaps and icons tests.
 The color bitmaps used in testing are in bitmap folder.
+Examples are set up for 90 degree rotation for a 240X320 display.

 | # | example file name  | Desc|
 | ------ | ------ |  ------ |